Search the entire library for your topic.

 |40||Deleted 12/23/19 - County Innkeeper's Taxes (Replaced by General Tax Information Bulletin #204)|

 Welcome to the Indiana Department of Revenue's (DOR) enterprise zone interactive map.
-This map represents an estimate of the enterprise zones' boundaries, and are not guaranteed to be 100% precise.
-This map has not been updated since 2018, and may show boundaries for enterprise zones that have expired.
-Please consult the Association of Indiana Enterprise Zones webpage for a list of current enterprise zones, and contact the local urban enterprise association where your business is located to verify whether or not a specific address is located in the enterprise zone.
+This map represents an estimate of the enterprise zones' boundaries and are not guaranteed to be 100% precise.
+This map has not been updated since 2018 and may show boundaries for expired enterprise zones.
+Consult the Association of Indiana Enterprise Zones for a list of current enterprise zones, and contact the local urban enterprise association where your business is located to verify whether or not a specific address is located in the enterprise zone.

 During the 2018 legislative session, the General Assembly passed a bill shifting administrative responsibilities for the program from the Indiana Economic Development Corporation (IEDC) to the local enterprise zone associations.
 As a result, zone businesses are no longer required to file their annual Enterprise Zone Business Registration (EZB-R) with the IEDC.